weikanglim/scaffold-projects/api-simple/next-steps.md

 Run `azd up` to run the end-to-end infrastructure provisioning (`azd provision`) and code deployment (`azd deploy`) flow.
 Visit the service endpoints listed to see your application up-and-running!

+Note: To troubleshoot any issues, see [troubleshooting](#troubleshooting).

 ## Details

 ### What was added

-To describe the infrastructure and application, files were added with the following directory structure:
+To describe the infrastructure and application, `azure.yaml` along with Infrastructure as Code files using Bicep were added with the following directory structure:

 ```yaml
 - azure.yaml     # azd project configuration